OrangeBetaStar/WaifuBrew/README.md

 04/05/18 - Placeholder buttons are working as they would.
 The start of Config page (only implemented BG and back button) [BetaStar]

 04/06/18 - Animation now in test phase.
 Config stage is being used as animation testing.
 License changed to MIT.
 [BetaStar]

+04/09/18 - Used simpler implementation for rotation for now since more advanced implementation doesn't seem to contribute solving the problem.
+[BetaStar]